stelligent/honolulu_jenkins_cookbooks/README.md

 If you need to make a change to the global configuration, make sure you set these variables:

 * **sdb_domain** needs to be the name of the SDB domain created as part of the CFN stack.
-(You can get this by going to the AWS CloudFormation console, selecting the stack, and going to the "Resources" tab.)
+(You can get this by going to the AWS CloudFormation console, selecting the stack, and going to the "Resources" tab.
+Use the *Physical Id* value for the *Logical Id* named ```JenkinsSdbDomain```
 * **region** needs to be the name of the region you're operating in.
+For a list of region code, see [Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html)
 * **domain** needs to be the name of the hosted zone that the blue green script should use to set up.
 For example, we host ours at honolulu.stelligent.com, so we set this to stelligent.com.

 how to update jenkins configuration: